pandorabots-admin/docs/pages/core-concepts.md

 Our AIML interpreter attempts to form a match with each sentence found in the input.
 Most of the time, an input will only be one sentence long, but in the case that it is longer, we divide the input based on a hardcoded list of "sentence splitters".
 These are punctuation marks that generally mark the end of a sentence.

-We've recently changed our system to give more control to bot developers.
-This change is backward compatible, so your existing bots that do not have this new property will still work as normal.
+Our system gives control to bot developers.
 When you create a new bot, one of the default bot properties is called "sentence-splitters", and it includes the following items:

 * **.** \(period\)
 * **?** \(question mark\)